-The United Way of Washington County (UWWC) invites students, who are sophomores, juniors or seniors and attend any of the high schools in our service area (Avella Senior High School, Bentworth High School, Burgettstown Area High School, Canon McMillan Senior High School, Chartiers-Houston High School, Fort Cherry High School, McGuffey High School, Peters Township High School, Trinity High School, and Washington High School), to complete a project (ideas listed at the end of document) OR be nominated by one of our 20 nonprofit partners who volunteer and deserve to be recognized, to participate in the Student Ambassadors Program.
+The United Way of Washington County (UWWC) invites students, who are sophomores, juniors or seniors who attend any of the high schools (Avella Senior High School, Bentworth High School, Burgettstown Area High School, Canon McMillan Senior High School, Chartiers-Houston High School, Fort Cherry High School, McGuffey High School, Peters Township High School, Trinity High School, Washington High School) or is home schooled in our service area (Service Area List) to complete a project (ideas listed at the end of document) OR be nominated by a high school or one of our 20 nonprofit partners, who volunteer and deserve to be recognized, to participate in the Student Ambassadors Program.
 The purpose of the Student Ambassadors Program is to offer opportunity for high school sophomores, juniors, and seniors to express their ability of leadership, passion, and service by creating projects or by volunteering at one of our nonprofit partners that will impact their community.

 The high school sophomore, junior or senior is asked to consider producing a project or selecting a project listed at the end of this document that demonstrates real community impact that exemplifies the UWWC’s mission statement, to unite people, resources, and organizations to improve lives in Washington County.
 The project must be tied back to the UWWC vision of a community where everyone achieves their human potential through education, financial stability, and healthy lives.
 We are encouraging the students to be creative with their ideas for projects that demonstrate community impact while raising awareness and/or funds for the United Way of Washington County!

-- On Thursday, June 8, 2023, the 2023 M. Kathleen Ramsey Student Volunteer Award will be presented to the selected Student Ambassador Awardee at the Annual Campaign Celebration to be held at Bella Sera in Canonsburg.
+- On Thursday, May 30, 2024, the 2023 M. Kathleen Ramsey Student Volunteer Award will be presented to the selected Student Ambassador Awardee at the Annual Campaign Celebration.

 List of possible projects for participating students to consider for to raise funds for the United Way of Washington County’s Community Impact Fund, collect items to be donated, volunteer their time while raising awareness of the United Way of Washington County mission:

-- Ask permission to set up a booth at the home football game this fall to raise awareness of the United Way in their community and accept donation for the Community Impact Fund
+- Ask permission to set up a booth at the home football game this fall to raise awareness of the United Way in their community and accept donations for the Community Impact Fund

 - Make the Grade Fundraiser – solicit pledges from family and friends to be fulfilled based on grades received for the first and second academic quarters